sripplin/website/_posts/2023-02-02-sm-is-capex.md

 I’ll use Hubspot as an example since it has a long history as a public SaaS company.

-To implement CAC-adjusted financial statements, we first take reported S&M, and move it to the balance sheet as an asset - let’s call it “assetCAC”.
+To implement CAC-adjusted financial statements, we first take reported S&M, and move it to the balance sheet as an asset - let’s call it “assetCAC.”

 Then depreciate each cohort’s assetCAC over time according to some schedule that reasonably aligns with customer lifetimes.
 Let’s keep it simple for Hubspot and use 5-year straight-line, but this could be any method that approximates cohort survival curves while still being practical.
 Instead of S&M on the income statement, there is now “depreciCAC.”